 Kitchen/dining room: With wooden floor, electric cooker, microwave, fridge/freezer and dishwasher.

 Bathroom: With shower over bath, WC and heated towel rail.

-All gas, electric, bed linen and towels included.
+All gas, electric, bed linen, towels and W-fi included.
 Initial fuel for wood burner provided.
-Welcome pack.
 Please note the property bedrooms cannot accommodate a travel cot.

 Enclosed, lawned garden with patio, garden furniture and BBQ.
 Parking for two small cars.
 Please note: there are steps down to the property from road level

 Nearest railway station

 Railway station distance